Gerosh-George/Electronic-Shop-dbms/README.md

 - pip install django

 ### Some commands to start django project:
+(Note: These are for creating a new project for yourself)
 - To initialize the project: django-admin startproject project_name
 - To create an app in the project: python manage.py startapp app_name